processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 }
 ```

 Currently, in order to switch between different types of oscillators, you would need to change the value of the `currentMode` variable.
 Let's make this easier by using three capacitive touch pads that will correspond to each oscillator type.
-I cut out the following three shapes out of copper tape and later we can connect them in code to each oscillator type:
+I cut out the following three shapes out of copper tape and later we can connect them in code to each of the oscillator types:

 {{< figure src="oscillator-types.jpg" link="oscillator-types.jpg" title="Copper pads corresponding to oscillator types" >}}